alisonmf/GobbleBlank/readme.md

 6. Feed Links
 7. Standard WP Styles ready to be defined in style.css
 8. Custom Background Enabled
-9. Removed WP version along with other not really needed links in the head.
+9. Removed WP version along with other not really needed links in the head
+10. Basic print styles added (removes navigation menus, appends link paths)

 ## Future